Frequently Asked Questions

 Our fees are calculated quarterly on the market value of the investment portfolio at the beginning of each quarter.
 In general, the fee is calculated at an annualized 1.00% on portfolios up to $2 million and 0.75% of the asset value greater than $2 million.

-The securities are held at one of the large bank owned discount brokerage firms.
+Your securities will be custodied at a bank owned dealer that is registered as and Investment Dealer with the Securities Commission.
 The accounts are in the individual client’s name and Bush Associates Ltd. is given trading authority on the account by the client.
 This

 authority can be cancelled by the client at any time.